 Plastics serve like a sponge, soaking up many ocean-borne toxic chemicals and pollutants.
 We release these into the atmosphere when we break down, as well as the chemicals used to give them their properties, such as colour, which in effect can be highly toxic.

 How plastic is harmful to humans?

 Human bodies absorb chemicals which are applied to plastics.
 Any of these substances have been found to modify hormones or other possible effects on human health.
 Wildlife may be harmed or killed by plastic waste, contaminated with chemicals and sometimes eaten by marine animals.

 How does plastic benefit the economy?

 Plastic has many direct economic advantages and can contribute to resource efficiency.
-Through rising shelf life, it decreases food waste, and its relative light weight decreases fuel consumption for goods transport.
+Through rising shelf life, it decreases food waste, and its relatively low weight decreases fuel consumption for goods transport.
 Estimates show that by 2050 the ocean would have more plastic, by weight, than fish.

 What is the impact of plastic?